Bhaktapur: Kingdom of Bhaktapur

 Ganga Devi's death has not been properly studied yet.
-It is possible that she passed away in 1602 as after 1602, her eldest son Trailokya Malla is the only one addressed as the king.
+It is possible that she died in 1602 as after 1602, her eldest son Trailokya Malla is the only one addressed as the king in inscriptions and legal documents.
 Her youngest son, Tribhvana Malla who arguably was more powerful under her disappeared from historical records since 1602.
 Trailokya Malla ruled alone till his death in 1613 after which his son, Jagajjyoti Malla became the ruler.
-Jagajjyoti Malla was raised by his grandmother, Ganga Rani as well and is among the most celebrated of the Malla rulers.
-He is especially remembered for his contributions in Maithili literature.
+Jagajjyoti Malla is especially remembered for his contributions in Maithili literature.
 His work, Haragaurīvivāha, a play about the wedding of Shiva to Parvati, is considered one of the greatest works in the Maithili language.
-Jagajjyoti Malla with his queen Kamalādevī had two sons, Naresha Malla and Kriti Malla.
-Kriti Malla who was married to Annapurṇalaksmi, together with his elder brother Naresha Malla started a rebellion against their father.
-However, the rebellion proved unsuccessful and as a result, Jagajjyoti Malla distanced himself both his sons.
-Jagajjyoti Malla's last inscription is dated to 1636 after which Naresha Malla's first inscription is obtained in 1638.
+After Jagajjyoti Malla died in 1642, Naresha Malla's short rule began.
 Naresha Malla proved to be a weak king and it was during his reign that Pratap Malla, the king of Kantipur, in his attempt to unify the Kathmandu Valley, attacked Bhaktapur.
-However, Pratap Malla's forces couldn't break through the city gates and so they imposed a blockade on Bhaktapur.
-It was only during the reign of Naresha Malla's son, Jagat Prakasha Malla that the forces of Bhaktapur managed to effectively fight back those of Kantipur.
-An earthquake in 1681, destroyed many of the infrastructure of Bhaktapur and the subsequent rulers, Jitamitra Malla and Bhupatindra Malla spent most of their rule in construction work.

-There was an immense competition among the three kingdoms of Bhaktapur, Kantipur and Lalitpur in the fields of art and architecture during this period.
-As a result, many vibrant palaces and temples were built by each of kingdoms in their capital and royal squares or the Durbar Square with the hopes of out beautifying each other.
-This period in Nepalese history is often compared with the Italian Renaissance.
-It was in this period that many of Bhaktapur's iconic structures were built.
-Kings like Jagat Prakasha Malla, Jitamitra Malla and Bhupatindra Malla are often credited with many of the city's heritages.

-There is one European account of Bhaktapur during the Malla dynasty by Italian missionary Ippolito Desideri who visited the Kathmandu Valley from 27 December 1721, to 14 January 1722 who wrote the following about Bhaktapur:
+Naresha Malla died at an early age, leaving behind a four year old Jagat Prakasha Malla as the successor to the throne.
+His aunt, Annapurṇalaksmi served as regent for him till he turned 16.
+Meanwhile, Pratap Malla made an alliance with Srinivasa Malla, the king of Patan and both joined forces to start a siege of Bhaktapur.
+By 1660, the coalition conquered all the hamlets and villages, north of Bhaktapur and managed to reach the northern city gate.
+The coalition tried to break the gate open for months before being forced to retreat.
+During their siege, Pratap Malla installed a stone inscription on a hiti in the shrine of Mahakali near the northern gate.
+During April 1662, Pratap Malla had gathered a massive army in the eastern part of Bhaktapur, in the site outside the city proper where the annual Biska Jatra festival was held demanding the festival will only be held if the kingdom surrendered.
+Jagat Prakasha Malla released decree cancelling the festival that year, a first time where the festival was cancelled.
+Eventually, the sieges proved unsuccessful and the coalition were forced to retreat.